nicholashughes/iOS-startup-guide/README.md

 This is a startup guide for an iOS project covering how to use `.xcconfig` files to store `Xcode` configuration settings, and through them any configuration specific variables, ie settings for Debug / Release or Dev / Test / Stage / Prod.

+This guide also covers other topics and serves as a place to store examples of how to do them.

 ## Table of Contents
 - [Overview](#overview)
 - [Setup](#setup)